ARMmbed/mbed-os-tools/README.md

 # Mbed LS

 Mbed LS is a Python (2 and 3) module that detects and lists Mbed Enabled devices connected to the host computer.
-The Mbed OS team published Mbed LS on PyPI.
+The Mbed OS team publishes Mbed LS on PyPI.
 It works on all major operating systems (Windows, Linux and Mac OS X).

 It provides the following information for all connected boards in a console (terminal) output: